 Tip #5: Don’t be a jerk on the phone.

-Dealing with student loan sucks.
+Dealing with student loans sucks.
 Dealing with your loan servicer is miserable.
-The desire to lash out towards a representative of the company is understandable… but don’t do it.
+The desire to lash out towards a representative of the company is understandable, but don’t do it.
 Getting angry or short-tempered on the phone will not help your situation.
-If you want actual help, your best bet is convincing the person on the other end of the phone to want to help you.
+If you want real help, your best bet is convincing the person on the other end of the phone to want to help you.

 Tip #6: Make the most of the good representatives.